Roger Taine is a salesman.

 Taine's cool head, mentioned above, keeps him from getting too excited in any circumstance but that occasional desire for something different is what would cause him to peek through an open door simply because it is open and should not be.
 It is what propels him to act in a way most people would not.
 Though he is hardly an expert with guns or hand-to-hand combat, he is smart, resourceful, and unwilling to step back from a fight just because it might be prudent.

-His participation with the British Secret Service comes about accidentally but he doesn't flinch when he is approached nor does he flinch at the job they ask of him.
-He is happy to go back to his normal life at the end of the first adventure but when called upon again he does not hesitate.
+His participation with the British Secret Service comes about accidentally but he doesn't flinch when he is approached nor does he balk at the job they ask of him.